nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 Where `""` is a parameter to delete the previously defined tag.

-## Eportal API
+## ePortal API

 ### GET /admin/api/servers

-Filters servers on various criterea, iterate through list and get server counts.
+Filters servers on various criteria, iterate through list and get server counts.

+Requires basic authorization with read only user permissions.

 **Query string parameters:**